truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 * You must follow the principle of least privileges when assigning rights, which means to need grant more than the member needs to perform its actions
 * Members can be added to a group.
 Groups are used to managed more easily the different rights.

-When we talk about users in GCP, we identify differents members:
+When we talk about users in GCP, we identify different members:
 * Service account: To authenticate a GCP resources or services
 * Google Account: to authenticate an end user (with password, or SSO...)
 * Google group: to group members inside the same group (like function, or profile to more easily managed company policies)